3D Mammography™ Now In Your Community

 - And with early detection and treatment, most can continue living a healthy life

 3D Mammography™ and its Advantages

 I used to assume that I would get exactly the same quality mammogram on the same type of machine wherever I went, but that’s not exactly true.

 I asked my doctor and the x-ray tech to explain the benefits of this 3D Mammography™ exam, to which they gave me a simple reply: “It’s the most accurate mammogram available”.

-They explained that it’s the biggest breakthrough in breast cancer detection in the last 30 years, and it can detect up to 41 percent more breast cancers.
-It also reduces the number of women being called back for additional views by up to 40 percent.
+3D Mammography produces clear images, meaning it detects up to 41 percent more breast cancers while greatly reducing the number of women being called back for additional views by up to 40 percent.

 It’s basically the same digital exam as it has been for the past ten years, but now includes the camera making a short sweeping motion during the picture.
 Once completed, the digital picture is divided into multiple slices that can be spread out and looked at individually.
 It’s like a loaf of sliced bread with each individual slice being a picture of breast tissue that can be looked at in detail for anything suspicious.